PolideaInternal/airflow-breeze-gcp-extension/README.setup.md

 ## Configuration variables

-This chapter explains what is inside `airflow-breeze-config` folder.
+This chapter explains what is inside `config` folder.
 The folder is placed in your workspace is used to share configuration of your project between your team members.
 You should pull the configuration directory periodically and push your changes in order to exchange configuration with your team members.

-The `airflow-breeze-config` directory contains environment variables in variables.env file.
+The `config` directory contains environment variables in variables.env file.
 This .env file is sourced when you enter the environment, when you run System Tests via IDE or when you run System Tests in Google Cloud Build.

-Additionally the `airflow-breeze-config` directory contains:
+Additionally the `config` directory contains:

 * keys directory - where service account keys (encrypted) are kept in the repository and where they are decrypted locally